aragon/aragon-court/readme.md

 A design goal of the mechanism is to require very few jurors to adjudicate a dispute and produce a ruling.
 A small number of jurors is adjudicated by default to a dispute, and their ruling can be appealed in multiple rounds of appeals.

 Even though Aragon Court could theoretically resolve any type of binary dispute, in its first deployments it will be used to arbitrate **Proposal Agreements.** These agreements require entities creating a proposal in an organization to agree to its specific rules around proposal creation, putting some collateral at stake that could be lost if the Court finds the proposal invalid.

+## Deployed instances

+#### Mainnet

+The mainnet instance of Aragon Court is deployed at [`0xee4650cBe7a2B23701D416f58b41D8B76b617797`](https://etherscan.io/address/0xee4650cBe7a2B23701D416f58b41D8B76b617797#code)

+#### Testing

+There are a few testing instances deployed of Aragon Court, please refer to the [testing guide](/docs/8-testing-guide) to have a better understanding about how to use these.

 ## Help shape Aragon Court
 - Discuss in [Aragon Forum](https://forum.aragon.org/tags/dispute-resolution)